 A home's equity is the difference between its value and what is owed on it.
 When you make a down payment, you create equity since you don't have to borrow the full price of the home.
-A seller endows you with a "gift of equity" by selling the home for less than its value.
+A seller endows you with an FHA gift of equity by selling the home for less than its value.
 You borrow enough to pay the below-market price; the seller in effect makes your down payment and gives you the equity.
 The donor may not expect repayment; otherwise, it is not a gift.

 Gift of Equity Guidelines

 Only a seller in your family or, with the Department of Housing and Urban Development's blessing, a seller (even if non-family) who contributes to or runs an affordable housing program can give you a gift of equity on an FHA-backed loan.
-FHA doesn't set a ceiling or floor on the gift of equity, although the purchaser must have 3.5 percent of the price as a down payment.
-However, the donor faces a gift tax if the gift of equity, by itself or in combination with other gifts to anyone, is more than $13,000; the gift counts as taxable income to you.
+FHA doesn't set a ceiling or floor on FHA gift funds, although the purchaser must have 3.5 percent of the price as a down payment.
+However, FHA donor ability may be limited if the gift of equity, by itself or in combination with other gifts to anyone, is more than $13,000; the gift counts as taxable income to you.

 Cash Gift Guidelines